 Jim Jones, founder of the 8,000-member People's Temple in San Francisco, once asked Margo St. James, founder of the prostitutes' rights group, COYOTE (Call Off Your Old Tired Ethics), how he could obtain political power.

-"I never liked him," she told me.
+She answered, sardonically, "Arrange for some of your women to have sex with the bigwigs."Jones in turn offered to supply busloads of his congregation for any protest demonstration that COYOTE organized, but Margo declined his offer."I never liked him," she told me.
 "I never saw his eyes.
 Even in the dimmest light, he never removed his shades.
 He was hiding something.
 I figured it was his real feelings.
 I thought he was a slimy creep."

 Jones: "What's going to happen here in a matter of a few minutes is that one of a few on that plane is gonna -- gonna shoot the pilot.
 I know that.
 I didn't plan it, but I know it's gonna happen.
 They're gonna shoot that pilot and down comes the plane into the jungle.
 And we had better not have any of our children left when it's over 'cause they'll parachute in here on us.
 So my opinion is that we'd be kind to children and be kind to seniors and take over quietly, because we are not committing suicide.
 It's a revolutionary act."